Glossary

 Term

-The time (in months) assigned to repay your loan in full.
-Full-time student loans have a maximum term of 174 months, starting from your repayment start date.
-Part-time student loans have a maximum term of 114 months, starting from your interest and principal repayment start date.
+The time (number of months) assigned to repay your loan in full.
+Full-time and part-time student loans have a maximum term of 174 months, starting from your repayment start date.

 Amount Owing Repayment Period